CortexIntelligentAutomation/docs/content/en/docs/2023.9/Reference/Blocks/data-storage/wait-for-collection/wait-for-collection-to-not-exist-block.md

 ### Case Sensitivity

-[Collection Name][Collection Name Property] is case insensitive (e.g. 'Collection' is the same as 'collection'), so waiting for a [Data Storage Collection] named `"Collection"` to not exist while `"COLLECTION"` exists will cause the block to wait.
+[Collection Name][Collection Name Property] is case insensitive (e.g. 'Collection' is the same as 'collection'), so waiting for a [Data Storage Collection] named `"Collection"` to not exist while `"COLLECTION"` exists will cause the execution to wait as in this example: [Wait For a Data Storage Collection To Not Exist][Wait For Collection To Not Exist].

 [Collection Scope Property]: {{< ref "#collection-scope" >}}
 [Collection Name Property]: {{< ref "#collection-name" >}}
 [Data Property]: {{< ref "#data" >}}
+[Wait For Collection To Not Exist]: {{< ref "#wait-for-a-data-storage-collection-to-not-exist" >}}
 [Wait For Missing Key]: {{< ref "#wait-for-a-key-to-exist-in-a-data-storage-collection">}}

 [Input]: {{< url path="Cortex.Reference.Concepts.Fundamentals.Blocks.BlockProperties.WhatIsABlockProperty.Input" >}}